skynet0590/dcrextdata/README.md

 * Minimum supported version is 1.11.4.
 Installation instructions can be found [here](https://golang.org/doc/install).
 * Set `$GOPATH` environment variable and add `$GOPATH/bin` to your PATH environment variable as part of the go installation process.

-**Install Postgrsql**
+**Install Postgresql**
-* Postgrsql is a relational DBMS used for data storage.
+* Postgresql is a relational DBMS used for data storage.
 Download and installation guide can be found [here](postgresql.org/download)
 * *Quick start for  Postgresql*

     If you have a new postgresql install and you want a quick setup for dcrextdata, you can start `postgresql command-line client`(It comes with the installation) with...